lene/here-intermodal-api-blog/blogpost.md

 To work with any HERE API, you need to get yourself a pair of **credentials**.
 They consist of an app id and an app code.
 You can get your own set of credentials by signing up on [developer.here.com](http://developer.here.com).
 After signing up for our account you create a new application to generate an app ID and an app code.
-If you have already signed up, you can access your credentials on your projects page.
+If you have already signed up, you can access your credentials on your "Projects" page.
 There's a 90-day Free Trial and also a free Public Plan available.
 Due to licensing issues, if you use one of those, to use the Intermodal Routing API you must also contact the HERE Sales Team via the [Contact Us](http://developer.here.com/contact-us) page and request < TODO LENE (pending Sales Team's response)